In Kyiv, Blinken and Austin announce aid, diplomatic surge - NewsBreak

 In Kyiv, Blinken and Austin announce aid, diplomatic surge

-NEAR THE POLISH-UKRAINIAN BORDER — (AP) — The United States announced new military assistance for Ukraine and a renewed diplomatic push in the war-ravaged nation as President Joe Biden's secretary of state and Pentagon chief completed a secrecy-shrouded trip to Kyiv.
+The United States announced new military assistance for Ukraine and a renewed diplomatic push in the war-ravaged nation as President Joe Biden 's secretary of state and Pentagon chief completed a secrecy-shrouded trip to Kyiv .

 In the highest-level American visit to the capital since Russia invaded in late February, top envoy Antony Blinken and Defense Secretary Lloyd Austin told Ukraine’s president, Volodomyr Zelenskyy, and his advisers that the U.S. would provide more than $300 million in foreign military financing and had approved a $165 million sale of ammunition.